 The DPP-4 inhibitors reversibly block the enzyme DPP-4, which is responsible for the rapid degradation of endogenous incretin hormones.
 These hormones are produced by the gastrointestinal tract in response to meals and are involved in the regulation of insulin.
 The antidiabetic actions of endogenous incretin hormones include the enhancement of meal stimulated insulin secretion, decreased glucagon secretion, improvements in β cell function, and slowing of gastric emptying.
-Through their effect on these hormones, the DPP-4 inhibitors primarily target post-prandial glucose and have also been shown to decrease fasting plasma glucose.
-13,14 In general, the DPP-4 inhibitors are associated with a favorable side effect profile and also have a weight neutral effect compared to other antidiabetic agents commonly used in the management of type 2 diabetes.
-Compared to sulfonylureas, the risk of hypoglycemia associated with the DPP-4 inhibitors is low due to the glucose-dependent nature of incretin hormone activity.
-In addition, the DPP-4 inhibitors have not been associated with the same increased risk of cardiovascular disease that has been observed with the use of thiazolidinediones (TZDs).
+Through their effect on these hormones, the DPP-4 inhibitors primarily target post-prandial glucose and have also been shown to decrease fasting plasma glucose.^{13,14} In general, the DPP-4 inhibitors are associated with a favorable side effect profile and also have a weight neutral effect compared to other antidiabetic agents commonly used in the management of type 2 diabetes.
+Compared to sulfonylureas, the risk of hypoglycemia associated with the DPP-4 inhibitors have not been associated with the same increased risk of cardiovascular disease that has been observed with the use of thiazolidinediones (TZDs).
 In addition, as mentioned earlier the DPP-4 inhibitors improve the function of β cells and although TZDs and metformin treat insulin resistance, these agents do not address the progressive decline in β cell function that is observed in patients with type 2 diabetes.

-13-15 The DPP-4 inhibitors are available as a fixed-dose combination product with metformin.
+The DPP-4 inhibitors are available as a fixed-dose combination product with metformin.
 Metformin, a biguanide, improves glucose tolerance in type 2 diabetics by lowering both basal and postprandial plasma glucose.
 Specifically, the actions of metformin result in decreased hepatic glucose production, decreased intestinal absorption of glucose, and improvement in insulin sensitivity via increased peripheral glucose uptake and utilization.^{3,5} Additionally, alogliptin is available in a fixed-dose combination with pioglitazone.
-Pioglitazone is a thiazolidinedione, an agonist for peroxisome proliferatoractivated receptor-gamma (PPARy).
+Pioglitazone is a thiazolidinedione, an agonist for peroxisome proliferator-activated receptor-gamma (PPARy).
 PPAR receptors are found in adipose, skeletal muscle and liver tissue and activation of these receptors modulates transcription of insulin response genes that control glucose and lipid metabolism, providing an overall effect of increasing insulin sensitivity in muscle and adipose tissue while inhibiting hepatic gluconeogenesis.3 Sitagliptin is also available as a fixed-dose combination product with simvastatin.
-Simvastatin is a 3-hydroxy-3-methylglutaryl-coenzyme A reductase (HMG CoA) inhibitor, and works to improve lipid profiles by inhibiting HMG CoA reductase, the enzyme that catalyzes the rate-limiting step in cholesterol biosynthesis.
-12 Overall, the DPP-4 inhibitors are significantly more effective compared to placebo in reducing glycosylated hemoglobin (HbA{1c}), fasting plasma glucose, and post-prandial glucose, with no major effect on body weight.
-Combination therapy with a DPP-4 inhibitor and metformin consistently demonstrates improved benefits in glycemic control over monotherapy with either a DPP-4 inhibitor or metformin, limited within class head-to-head trials have been conducted.
-16-62
+Simvastatin is a 3-hydroxy-3-methylglutaryl-coenzyme A reductase (HMG CoA) inhibitor, and works to improve lipid profiles by inhibiting HMG CoA reductase, the enzyme that catalyzes the rate-limiting step in cholesterol biosynthesis.12 It should be noted that in September 2013, Merck pharmaceuticals, the manufacturer the sitagliptin/simvastatin fixed-dose combination product issued a notice to voluntarily discontinue the manufacturing of this agent for business reasons.
+Patients currently receiving the agent were recommended to discuss alternative treatment options at their next physician appointment.16

+Overall, the DPP-4 inhibitors are significantly more effective compared to placebo in reducing glycosylated hemoglobin (HbA{1c}), fasting plasma glucose, and post-prandial glucose, with no major effect on body weight.
+Combination therapy with a DPP-4 inhibitor and metformin consistently demonstrates improved benefits in glycemic control over monotherapy with either a DPP-4 inhibitor or metformin, limited within class head-to-head trials have been conducted.17-64